deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “...I think it already has.
 There.”
 Ray pointed.
 “See that heat signature there?
 Looks like radiators.
 There’s a space behind it, it’s big enough and it’s right on the surface.” the radar had drawn a blue line behind it, sketching out the shape of a cavity of some kind.
 “I hope blue means full of air and not water or whatever.”

-“Well… the worst case scenario is we all die.
+“Well… the worst-case scenario is we all die.
 So, nothing’s changed there.”
 Spears angled them toward it.

 Ray stood up and left him to figure it out.
 She joined the others in the central space behind the boarding ramp that seemed to serve as cargo hold, prep area or whatever else.
 Berry handed her her rifle as she joined them.